morganbengtsson/dungeon/report/report.rst

    Different types of room edges.

 When the room *type* is determined, the corresponding set of models are used to build the room.
 A two dimensional loop fills the room with models.
 Edge models for walls, special models for corners, entries, exits and floor models in the middle.
-What model variation that is used depends on the simplex_range_ with model position as input.
-As seen in the `room edges`_ figure, the stone material room has many variations for example.
-All walls are also varied slightly in height with the simplex_range_ function.
+What model variation that is used depends on the simplex_range_ function with model position as input.
+As seen in the `room edges`_ figure, the stone material room has many variations.
+Walls are also varied slightly in height with the simplex_range_ function.

 ------
 Stairs
 ------

 Stairs are similar to the corridor_ with its only adjustable parameter being its *length*.
 This variable is again populated by the simplex_range_ method with position as input.
 The difference is that the stairs extends both vertically and horizontally.
 An exit door is added to the end of the model.
-There are also two versions of this entity, one that goes up and one that goes down, as shown in the `stairs models`_ figure.
+There two versions of this entity, one that goes up and one that goes down, as shown in the `stairs models`_ figure.

 .. figure:: stairs.png
    :width: 70 %